 A very dark roasted coffee, its flavor could be defined as “bittersweet”, and it is very robust and complex.
 Brown Gold coffee comes with additional benefits, if you’re interested in humanitarian efforts.
 They are investing a certain percentage of their profits toward providing better access to water for over 250,000 Ethiopian residents.

-Ultimately, if you like rather dark, traditional Brazilian coffee, then Brown Gold’s 100% is one of the best Brazilian coffee brands that should be right up your alley.
+Ultimately, if you like rather dark, traditional coffee, then Brown Gold’s 100% is one of the best Brazilian coffee brands that should be right up your alley.
+In fact, we consider it our gourmet coffee recommendation

 Probably the most acidic coffee of those mentioned in this article, Illy Whole Bean Brazilian has a very intense flavor, with a caramel aftertaste.
 Intended for coffee connoisseurs, according to manufacturer Illy, their goal is to create poetry in coffee bean form.
 The coffee beans are grown at a high-altitude, and are sustainably sourced from southeastern Brazil.

-It is also noted to have a very full and intense aroma, which is a much-loved staple of Brazilian coffee.
+It is also noted to have a very full and intense aroma.
 This Brazilian coffee brand is sold directly in the form of beans, rather than being pre-ground before shipping.

 #5.
 Café Melitta